-According to Eagly et al (2003) lassie-fair leadership style is also known as 'hands off style'.
+According to Eagly et al (2003), lassie- faire leadership style is also known as 'hands off style'.
 It is the one in which the head teacher provide very little or no direction and gives teachers as much freedom as possible.
 All authority and power is given to teachers and they must determine goals, make decisions and resolve problems on their own.
-Again, Weihrich & Koontz (1993) state that, the laissez-fair leader uses hi/her power very little, if at all, giving teachers a degree of independence in their operations.
-Such leaders depend largely on teachers to set their own goals and the means of achieving them.
-Furthermore, Hoy & Miskel (2008) maintains that laissez-fair leaders avoid expressing their views and taking action on important issues and they fail to make or at least delay decisions, ignore responsibilities, provide no feedback and allow authority to remain dormant.
+Again, Weihrich & Koontz (1993) state that, laissez-faire leaders uses his / her power very little, if at all, giving teachers a degree of independence in their operations.
+Such leaders depend on teachers to set their own goals and the means of achieving them.
+Furthermore, Hoy & Miskel (2008) maintains that Laissez-faire leaders avoid expressing their views and taking action on important issues and they fail to make or at least delay decisions, ignore responsibilities, provide no feedback and allow authority to remain dormant.

-Generally, laissez-fair leadership style is an effective style to use when teachers are highly skilled, experienced as well educated.
-Teachers have pride in their work and they drive to do it successfully on their own, outside experts such as staff specialists or consultants are being used and teachers are trustworthy as well as experienced.
-Laissez-fair leadership can be applied in education institutions when the leader wants to maintain freedom to workers.
+Generally, Laissez-faire leadership style is an effective style to use when teachers are highly skilled, experienced as we'll educated.
+Teachers have pride in their work and they drive to do itb successfully on their own, outside experts such as staff specialists or consultants are being used and teachers are trustworthy as well as experienced.
+Laissez-faire leadership can be applied in education institutions when the leader wants to maintain freedom to workers.
 It can be applied to educational researchers and teachers who have long experience and knowledgeable and have pride of their teaching work.
 It is equally important to apply it to teachers who were self-directed to perform their activities with minimal supervision.